harshonyou/MicroStream/README.md

 ## Overview

 This project implements a simplified video-sharing platform inspired by popular social media apps (like TikTok).
 It is designed using a microservices architecture to ensure scalability, flexibility, and ease of maintenance.
 The platform includes services for managing videos, trending hashtags, and user subscriptions, each of which is independently scalable and deployable.

+For a detailed report, please visit [here](https://harshonyou.github.io/MicroStream/report.pdf).

 ## Architecture